bvallier/blog/_posts/2024-04-15-hosting-your-own-private-llm.markdown

 sudo systemctl status ollama
 {% endhighlight %}

-Download an LLM model, Ollama makes this dead easy.
+Ollama makes it dead easy to download a model.
 I'm running mistral because it's a smaller 7B model and it's pretty fast.
 I've also listed others you can download and run.
 As a word-of-caution, I beleive Ollama can context switch between models when the request is made, but it takes time perform the switch and load the model:

 {% highlight ruby %}
 ollama run mistral